proveskit/.github/profile/README.md

 # Welcome to the PROVES Kit Open Source!
 Ever since our rocky experiences working with closed and proprietary aerospace hardware on BroncoSat-1 (our first satellite), we have become committed to creating an affordable and accessible open architecture for spacecraft.
-We've started with a 1U CubeSat kit that has now made it to orbit three times!
+We've started with an educational 1U CubeSat kit that has now found its way to space three times!

 ![A PROVES Family Photo](https://github.com/proveskit/.github/assets/61564344/f7afea43-7402-45cd-a75e-c9b8a44ee2fb)